stonepros/stone/doc/releases/mimic.rst

 v13.2.8 Mimic
 =============

-This is the eighth release in the Ceph Mimic stable release series.
+This is the eighth release in the Stone Mimic stable release series.
 Its sole purpose is to fix a regression that found its way into the previous release.

 Notable Changes